DanArmstrong124/da-total-graphics/README.md

 - As a customer, I want to be able to find out more on the company so I can see their background.
 - As a customer, I want to be able to search for a product by name so that I can narrow down the product results.
 - As a customer, I want to be able to access and use the site from my mobile device so that I can make purchases from remote locations.
-- As an employee, I want to be able to access a dashboard through the navbar so that I can create or add new products.
+- As an admin user, I want to be able to access a dashboard through the navbar so that I can create or add new products.

 I created a mobile design mockup and a desktop design mockup ofthe websites which can be found inside of the [WIREFRAMES](wireframes) folder.